-In the two-and-a-half years since launch, Nintendo Switch has collected a huge number of quality titles across almost every category, and the RPG genre is certainly no exception.
-The following is a selection of the console's essential role-playing games - in no particular order - which will evolve over time as Switch's library expands even further.
+Nintendo Switch has amassed a huge number of quality titles across almost every category since launching back in 2017, and the RPG genre is certainly no exception.
+Below you'll find our picks for the console's essential role-playing games, in no particular order.
+This selection will evolve over time as Switch's library expands even further.

 So sit back, relax and get ready to enjoy some sweeping epics...

 Xenoblade Chronicles 2 is a massive, sprawling RPG built by Monolith Soft, who developed the previous two entries and the Baten Kaitos games on the GameCube.
 The team also helped Nintendo design the world of Breath of the Wild, so there's no doubting the pedigree.
 You'll explore a massive open world made up of Titans – enormous living creatures that house entire civilisations on their bodies.
 Along the way you'll meet a wide variety of characters, solve a bunch of quests, and save the world.
 It's Monolith Soft doing what it does best, albeit without shaking off the occasional flaws of the series.
 This is another Xenoblade gem, though, and a must-have on Switch.